opensafely-core/ehrql/docs/ehrql/tutorial/conclusion.md

 Thank you for taking the time to work through this tutorial.

-We hope that you found it useful and have the basic tools to start to work with Data Builder and OpenSAFELY.
+We hope that you found it useful and have the basic tools to start to work with ehrQL and OpenSAFELY.

 !!! todo
     Consider adding a call to action for feedback?